- Former Students

 In order for Admissions to process your re-admit application, your balance must be paid in full so that the Accounting hold may be removed.

-Will you release my transcripts if I am making monthly payments on my account balance?
+Will you release my diploma if I am making monthly payments on my account balance?

 Why did I receive a parking fine when I am no longer a student at Biola?